 Automatic Detection of Tumor Budding in Colorectal Carcinoma with Deep Learning

-J. Bokhorst, L. Rijstenberg, D. Goudkade, I. Nagtegaal, J. Laak and F. Ciompi
+J. Bokhorst, L. Rijstenberg, D. Goudkade, I. Nagtegaal, J. van der Laak and F. Ciompi

-in: Computational Pathology and Ophthalmic Medical Image Analysis, 2018
+Computational Pathology and Ophthalmic Medical Image Analysis (2018)

 Colorectal cancer patients would benefit from a valid, reliable and efficient detection of Tumor Budding (TB), as this is a proven prognostic biomarker.
 We explored the application of deep learning techniques to detect TB in Hematoxylin and Eosin (H&E) stained slides, and used convolutional neural networks to classify image patches as containing tumor buds, tumor glands and background.
 As a reference standard for training we stained slides both with H&E and immunohistochemistry (IHC), where one pathologist first annotated buds in IHC and then transferred the obtained annotations to the corresponding H&E image.
 We show the effectiveness of the proposed three-class approach, which allows to substantially reduce the amount of false positives, especially when combined with a hard-negative mining technique.
 Finally we report the results of an observer study aimed at investigating the correlation between pathologists at detecting TB in IHC and H&E.